al3ssandra/picar-ros2/README.md

 docker images
 ```

-To allow the container to display the rviz and Gazebo windows on your local computer, copy the image ID where it says IMAGE_ID in the following command
+To allow the container to display the rviz and Gazebo windows on your local computer, run the following command replacing IMAGE_ID with your image ID
 ```bash
 xhost +local:`docker inspect --format='{{ .Config.Hostname }}' IMAGE_ID`
 ```